News and Events

 Image

-Cover of the Embodying Justice in the Built Environment: Circularity in Practice guide and workbook
+Cover of the Embodying Justice in the Built Environment: Circularity in Practice Guide and Workbook

-April 15, 2024: Embodying Justice in the Built Environment: Circularity in Practice is a new guide and workbook for local governments and community organizations seeking to center justice and equity in their work toward building carbon neutral futures to address climate change.
+Embodying Justice in the Built Environment: Circularity in Practice is a new guide and workbook for local governments and community organizations seeking to center justice and equity in their work toward building carbon neutral futures to address climate change.
 Unjust practices have shaped the built environment, from land dispossession to discriminatory planning, to harmful material extraction and toxic production processes, to wasteful construction and consumption practices.
 Current building processes have exacerbated injustices embedded in the built environment.
 This guide and workbook offers the Embodying Justice framework to support justice-oriented practices in the built environment and was developed with the belief that redressing injustices is integral to transitioning cities toward carbon neutrality.

 This workbook was collaboratively authored by Jennifer Minner, Director of the Just Places Lab; Jocelyn Poe, Director of the Reparative Praxis Lab; Felix Heisel, Director of the Circular Construction Lab; Ash Kopetzky, Just Places Lab Researcher; Maya Porath, Just Places Lab Researcher; Gretchen Worth, Program Director of the Susan Christopherson Center for Community Planning.
 Creation of this guide and workbook was supported by the Carbon Neutral Cities Alliance (CNCA) and completed in partnership with the Susan Christopherson Center for Community Planning and Circularity, Reuse, and Zero Waste Development (CR0WD) network.